Paint and Air Quality: Picking Healthy Paints for Your Home

 Benjamin Moore Natura Paint

-Benjamin Moore's Natura paint line is one of the best low-VOC choices.
-Made from renewable plant materials and recycled plastic bottles, Natura paint is Greenguard Gold certified, meaning it meets strict standards for low chemical emissions.
-With zero VOCs, it's a safe option if you have chemical sensitivities or want to avoid indoor air pollution.
+Benjamin Moore’s Natura line is one of the top low-VOC options available.
+Made with renewable plant materials and recycled plastic bottles, it’s Greenguard Gold certified, meaning it meets strict standards for low chemical emissions.
+With zero VOCs, it’s a safe choice for households with chemical sensitivities or anyone aiming to reduce indoor air pollution.

 Sherwin Williams Duration Home

-For a budget-friendly low-VOC choice, consider Sherwin Williams Duration Home.
-This latex paint line has low odor and under 50 grams per liter of VOCs, meeting LEED and Greenguard standards.
-It provides great coverage and durability.
-The brand also offers Harmony, an zero-VOC interior paint.
+If you’re looking for a budget-friendly choice, Sherwin Williams Duration Home is a great pick.
+This latex paint has a low odor, fewer than 50 grams of VOCs per liter, and meets both LEED and Greenguard standards.
+It offers excellent coverage and durability.
+The brand also produces Harmony, a zero-VOC interior paint for those who want an even safer option.

 Clare Paint

-Clare Paint is an eco-friendly brand that offers paints with zero VOCs, formaldehydes, and other harmful chemicals.
-Their paints are made from natural and recycled materials, and come in a variety of sheens for walls, trim, ceilings and cabinets.
-While a bit pricier, Clare Paint is a great option if you have environmental or health concerns.
+Clare Paint is a modern, eco-conscious brand offering paints with zero VOCs, no added formaldehyde, and no harmful chemicals.
+Their paints are crafted from natural and recycled materials and come in finishes suited for walls, trim, ceilings, and cabinets.
+While slightly more expensive, Clare Paint is an excellent choice if environmental impact and health are top priorities.

 ECOS Paints

-ECOS Paints specializes in zero-VOC paints made from renewable plant-based materials.
-Their paints come in vibrant colors and different sheens, from flat to semi-gloss.
-ECOS also offers natural wood stains, sealers and floor coatings.
-All of their products are certified cruelty-free, vegan and meet the strictest green building standards.
+ECOS Paints specializes in zero-VOC products made from renewable, plant-based ingredients.
+Their paints come in a wide range of vibrant colors and finishes, from flat to semi-gloss.
+They also offer natural wood stains, sealers, and floor coatings.
+All ECOS products are cruelty-free, vegan, and meet the strictest green building certifications.

 The Real Milk Paint Co.

-For a natural paint option, check out The Real Milk Paint Co.
-As the name suggests, their paints are made from milk protein, lime and natural pigments.
-The paints have zero VOCs, harsh chemicals and plasticizers, and provide a durable, velvety matte finish.
-Milk paint is a great choice if you want an organic, sustainable product for your home.
+For a truly natural option, The Real Milk Paint Co. delivers.
+Their paints are made with milk protein, lime, and natural pigments.
+They contain zero VOCs, no harsh chemicals, and no plasticizers, providing a durable, velvety matte finish.
+Milk paint is a wonderful choice if you want an organic, sustainable, and timeless look.

 Painting With Low VOC Paints – Safety Tips

-Volatile organic compounds (VOCs) are toxic chemicals found in many paints that are released as gasses, polluting the air.
-Seek out paints labeled as “low-VOC” or “no-VOC” to minimize these fumes.
-These eco-friendly paints are just as durable and vibrant as regular paint.
+VOCs are toxic chemicals released as gases that pollute indoor air.
+Always choose paints clearly labeled as “low-VOC” or “no-VOC.”
+These eco-friendly options are just as durable and colorful as conventional paints.

-Until the paint is fully dried, keep pets, kids and anyone with respiratory issues out of the space.
-Fumes can irritate airways and may be toxic if inhaled in large amounts, especially for small animals and children.
+Until the paint is fully dry, keep children, pets, and anyone with respiratory issues out of the painted area.
+Even low levels of fumes can irritate airways, especially for little ones and animals.

-Never pour excess paint down the drain.
-Let paint dry completely in the can or on disposable trays before throwing in the trash according to local regulations.
-Rinse brushes with water instead of solvents when using latex or water-based paints.
+Never pour leftover paint down the drain.
+Let unused paint dry in the can or on disposable trays before discarding according to local regulations.
+If you’re using latex or water-based paints, rinse brushes with water instead of harsh solvents.

 Frequently Asked Questions on Paint and Indoor Air Quality

-Volatile organic compounds (VOCs) are chemicals that release gasses into the air.
-Many paints, stains and varnishes contain VOCs that can pollute indoor air quality.
-Choosing low-VOC or no-VOC paints helps ensure good indoor air quality and health.
+VOCs are chemicals that off-gas into the air.
+Paints, stains, and varnishes containing VOCs can lower indoor air quality.
+Choosing low-VOC or no-VOC paints is an easy way to protect your health.

 Check the product specifications or technical data sheet.
-Low-VOC paints have less than 50 grams per liter of VOCs.
-No-VOC or zero-VOC paints have 5 grams per liter or less.
-Natural, organic paints labeled as “eco-friendly” or “green” also typically have little to no VOCs.
+Low-VOC paints contain fewer than 50 g/L, while no-VOC paints have 5 g/L or less.
+Natural or organic paints labeled “eco-friendly” often have little to no VOCs as well.

 Final Thoughts